Norway’s Capital and the Arctic Circle

 This is Hurtigrutemuseet, the museum that chronicles our history as Norway’s leading expedition cruise line from start to now.
 On a guided tour, you can explore the retired vessel and experience the atmosphere of a past era.

-Lofoten Winter - Art, Aquarium, and HenningsværSee history, marine life, and timeless art in SKREI, and soak up the fishing village atmosphere of Henningsvær.
+Lofoten Winter - Art, History, and HenningsværGet to know Lofoten’s history, admire timeless art in SKREI, and soak up the fishing village atmosphere of Henningsvær.

 Kayaking in Lofoten - WinterTake to the water and see Svolvær’s coastline from a different perspective as you follow a local guide and paddle aboard your own two-person kayak.